-Year Walk ($3.99)
+1. Year Walk

-Take a walk through a forest filled with disquieting visions, creatures, and puzzles, in search of the answers you seek.
+Take a walk through a forest filled with disquieting visions, creatures, and puzzles in search of the answers you seek.
 With charming animation, an unsettling atmosphere, and plenty of secrets to discover, Year Walk is one of the most fascinating games to hit the App Store in recent memory.
 So fascinating, in fact, that it has an entire companion app.

-Lost Within ($6.99)
+2. Lost Within

 As a small-time burglar, you’ll break into a house that should be empty… but isn’t.
 And there are eyes painted all over the walls.
 Why are they there?
 What do they see?
 Explore the house, collect valuables, and solve the mystery.

-Despite having a reputation for less-than-stellar controls, the time you’ll spend running in terror from the being that stalks the mansion will get your heart racing, and by the end, you’ll be awfully nervous about turning the next corner.
-Although it’s one of the least expensive apps on this list, Eyes still delivers the frights.
+Despite having a reputation for less-than-stellar controls, the time you’ll spend running in terror from the being that stalks the mansion will get your heart racing.
+By the end, you’ll be awfully nervous about turning the next corner.
+Don’t be fooled by the lack of a price tag — Eyes still delivers the frights.

-Five Nights at Freddy’s ($2.99)
+4. Five Nights at Freddy’s

 Looking for something a little different?
 Home‘s pixelated world, player-driven story, and unsettling atmosphere combine to make something unique that every player will experience differently.
 While it’s less of a jump-out-from-under-the-bed-and-scare-the-crap-out-of-you kind of horror game, it will definitely instill a sense of horror.

 With no visuals in this game, it’s especially important to play with a good set of headphones, and it only gets scarier when you play in the dark.
 The description of Vanished on the App Store includes a quote from H.P.
-Lovecraft, so expect things to get pretty strange by the end.
+Lovecraft, so expect everything to get pretty strange by the end.

-Dark Meadow ($1.99)
+7. Dark Meadow

-Many fairytales have dark underlying themes or origins, and Dark Meadow plays out in the timelessly classic style of those tales.
+Many fairy tales have dark underlying themes or origins, and Dark Meadow plays out in the timelessly classic style of those tales.
 You wake up in a hospital with no idea how you got there, and receive a warning that a witch and her minions are prowling the halls.
 Take your sword and crossbow and get rid of them!

-Murder Room (Free)
+8. Murder Room

 Room-escape games have risen in popularity over the past years, and Murder Room extends that formula to the horror genre.
 You wake up trapped in a room, and you need to find your way out — and delve into the mystery of a serial killer on the loose.
 Find objects, solve puzzles, and stay alive long enough to solve the enigma.

-Forgotten Memories ($5.99)
+9. Forgotten Memories